weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (14 of 26)

-Returns an [`LocalTimeAssertions`](../LocalTimeAssertions.md) object that can be used to assert an LocalTime.
+Returns a [`LocalTimeAssertions`](../LocalTimeAssertions.md) object that can be used to assert a LocalTime.

 ```csharp
 public static LocalTimeAssertions Should(this LocalTime localTime)